Structure of Resource Theory of Block Coherence: Preliminaries

-Unlike entanglement theory, free operations are not unique in resource theory of coherence.
-There are different classes of free operations in the theory of coherence, like, Incoherent Operations(IO), Strictly Incoherent Operations(SIO), Physically Incoherent Operations(PIO), Maximally Incoherent Operations(MIO).
-All are generated from different approaches satisfying minimum requirement of being free operations.
+One of the fundamental differences between entanglement theory and coherence theory is the uniqueness of free operation.
+In coherence theory, Incoherent Operations (IO), Strictly Incoherent Operations (SIO), Physically Incoherent Operations (PIO), and Maximally Incoherent Operations (MIO) are treated as free operations that are generated from different approaches and motivations fulfilling the minimum requirements for being free operations.

-As coherence theory is basis dependent, before going into any discussion first we have to fix some ordered basis $\{\ket{i}\}_{i=1}^d$.
+Due to the dependence of basis, we first fix some ordered basis $\{\ket{i}\}_{i=0}^{d-1}$ for a $d$ dimensional system.

-Any diagonal state with respect to this basis set is called an incoherent state, i.e., of the form Here we consider, $\mathcal{I}$ as the set of all incoherent states.
+Any diagonal state with respect to this basis set is called an incoherent state which has the form with probabilities $p_i$.
+Here we consider $\mathcal{I}$ as the set of all incoherent states.